Daughter Of A Numbers Runner Witnessed An Underground Economy In Action

 GROSS: For five days?

 DAVIS: Yes, no one wanted to be walking through the house and be vulnerable to a bullet going through a window.
 It was so eerie.
-And what I also remember is that you would think would be boisterous and loud - that kind of experience.
-And it could've been if the riot had made his way to our street in particular.
-But on the contrary, it was very quiet.
-And that quiet was really eerie.
-And then these tanks were rolling down our street, literally rolling down Broadstreet.
-And still, it was quiet.
+And what I also remember is that you would think it would be boisterous and loud, that kind of experience, and it could've been if the riot had made his way to our street in particular.
+But on the contrary, it was very quiet, and that quiet was really eerie.
+And then these tanks were rolling down our street, literally rolling down Broadstreet, and still, it was quiet.
 Like, it was very discombobulating and scary for a child to see those tanks and those men, you know, standing atop those tanks with their guns poised.
 It's just stunning and shocking...

 GROSS: How old were you?